phil-hanley/warehouse-slotting-tool/README.md

 )
 ```

 `COUNTROWS` counts the number of rows within the context of the current filter.
-Because Power BI automatically appies the filters from the selected article, location, date, and other selections, this measure can be used in multiple tabs of the dashboard.
+Because Power BI automatically applies the filters from the selected article, location, date, and other selections, this measure can be used in multiple tabs of the dashboard.

 `COALESCE` converts blank results to 0, which is important when identifying articles that haven't experienced any picking activity during the selected period.